weakish/docs-en/views/realtime-guide-beginner.md

 // Not supported yet
 ```

 Keep in mind that what this option really does is to refresh the latest messages of conversations.
-Due to the existence of cache, it is still possible for you to retrieve the outdated “latest messages” even though you set the option to be `false`.
+Due to the existence of cache, it is still possible for you to retrieve the outdated "latest messages" even though you set the option to be `false`.

 ### Caching Results